-- We compared the period covered for future cash flow forecasts with the remaining useful lives of the assets of the cashgenerating unit. - To evaluate the effectiveness of the management's estimation process for future cash flows, we compared business plan used in prior year estimates with actual results. - We inquired of management, including the status of negotiations with customers, for the rationale of the significant assumptions for the impairment test such as the future sales volumes and sales prices, and evaluated whether the underlying factors such as the status of negotiations with customers and the future market outlook were consistent with available external data. - We evaluated the consistency between the business plan used by management and the medium-term business plan approved by the Board of Directors. - We involved a valuation specialist of our network firm to assist in evaluating the valuation model applied by management.
+- We compared the period covered for future cash flow forecasts with the remaining useful lives of the assets of the cashgenerating unit. - To evaluate the effectiveness of the management's estimation process for future cash flows, we compared business plan used in prior year estimates with actual results. - We inquired of management, including the status of negotiations with customers, for the rationale of the significant assumptions for the impairment test such as the future sales volumes and sales prices, and evaluated whether the underlying factors such as information received from customers and the future market outlook were consistent with available external data. - We evaluated the consistency between the business plan used by management in performing the impairment test and the latest financial forecast approved by the Board of Directors. - We involved valuation specialists of our network firm to assist in evaluating the valuation model applied by management.